Creating a Brighter Future for Babies and Mothers in Sierra Leone

 Building a Brighter Future

 “I am happy to see my boy regain his strength and return to his normal, active self,” says Kadiatu, beaming with relief.
-Gabriel is the youngest of Kadiatu’s three children, and she had faced numerous difficulties in providing for her growing family.
+Gabriel is the youngest of Kadiatu’s three children, and she has faced numerous difficulties in providing for her growing family.

 After Gabriel received his treatment, it was time for Kadiatu to participate in a “Woman-to-Woman talk” session.
 Led by Nurse Phibian, the session equipped Kadiatu with valuable knowledge about caring for her children, improving her sexual and reproductive health, and preventing unwanted pregnancies.
 The nurse also talked to Kadiatu about the numerous family planning options she has available in case she would like to access these.